Variyankunnath Kunjahammad Haji: Early life

 Haji was born in a Muslim family in Nellikkuth, which is five miles far from Manjeri.
 He was the second child of his parents, Chakkiparamban Moideenkutty Haji and Kunjaisha Hajjumma.
 Moideenkutty Haji was a merchant, farmer, and local leader.
 He was imprisoned in Andaman for taking part in the 1894 Mannarkkad Rebellion.

 He pursued his basic religious education from village Madrasa, later upgraded as 'Ezhuthukalari' where Malayalam language was also part of curriculam.
 He studied many Arabic texts from Mammad Kutty Musliyar.
 After his father was deported to Andaman, Haji was brought up in his mother's family.
 His grandfather was also a local leader, he appointed a teacher named Balakrishnan Ezhuthachan, from whom he learnt Malayalam and basic English along with other grandchildren of his grandfather.
 He was also trained in martial arts along with his primary education.

 Haji could also be seen as the one who was very passionate of traditional mappila art forms, he used to conduct Kolkkali, Daffumutt, and Katha Prasangam.
-It is also said that he was good singer too.
+It is also said that he was a good singer too.
 The acceptance he acquired through performing arts soon made him popular in community.
 The deportation of his father and other rebels and the seizure of their lands and properties followed, triggered his anger and hostility towards British.

 Marriages

 Haji returned from Mecca in 1905 and married Ruqiyya, the daughter of Unni Muhammed.
 After her death in 1908, he married Sainaba, the sister of one of his friends.
 In 1920 Haji married his cousin Malu Hajjumma (Paravetti Fathima), the daughter of his uncle Koyammu Haji.
-They were brought up in same home and this was third marriage for both of them.
+They were brought up in the same home and this was the third marriage for both of them.
 Malu had an important role in Haji's life.

-Events before war
+Activism before rebellion

 Manjeri armed struggle

-In 1896, many kudiyans (tenants) became landless in Chembrassery in one day from land that was under the people of the Manjeri kovilakam through eviction.
+In 1896, many kudiyans (tenants) became landless in Chembrassery in one day from the land that was under the people of the Manjeri kovilakam through eviction.
 Hundreds of those who objected this eviction took control of assets associated with the Manjeri kovilakam.
 These people fought against the British that came to help the kovilakam.
 Variamkunnath Kunjahammad Haji played a leadership role in this fight.
 It was the first battle that he participated.
 Then he was 20 years old.
-94 people got killed on the bjectors' side.
+94 people got killed on the objectors' side.
 The British force left mistaking all the objectors were killed.
 But some did not die.
-Variamkunnath Kunnahammad Haji was one of those who didn't got killed.
+Variamkunnath Kunnahammad Haji was one of those who did not get killed.